john-doherty/express-request-transfer/README.md

 # express-request-transfer

-Express middleware that brings the power of [Server.Transfer](https://docs.microsoft.com/en-us/previous-versions/iis/6.0-sdk/ms525800(v%3Dvs.90)) from C# to node/express.
+Adds the power of C# [Server.Transfer](https://docs.microsoft.com/en-us/previous-versions/iis/6.0-sdk/ms525800(v%3Dvs.90)) to express.

-Call `req.transfer` to transfer an incoming request to another route without a browser redirect and incoming data optionally included.
+Call `req.transfer('/new-route')` from within one of your routes to transfer the request without an additional request _(optionally preserves data)_.

 ## Why is this useful

-`res.redirect` sends a HTTP `301` or `302` message to the browser asking it to make another request to a new URL.
+`res.redirect('/new-route')` sends a HTTP `301` or `302` response to the browser.
+This causes the browser to make another request to the server and modifies the browser URL.

-`req.transfer(internalPath, preserveData)` internally transfers the incoming request to another route without redirecting the client.
-The browser URL remains the same and you remove the need for an additional request.
+`req.transfer(internalPath, preserveData)` transfers the request to another route internally, without redirecting the browser, thus reducing server load and preserving the browser URL.

 ## Installation